BeverlyFigueroa/Projects/Baseball.md

 ```
 ![image](https://github.com/BeverlyFigueroa/Projects/blob/gh-pages/PlayerHistory.PNG?raw=true)

-##I was then instructed to update the player history (in one statement) for Player's #2, 4, and 6 – making his/her End --date July 7, 2020:
+## I was then instructed to update the player history (in one statement) for Players #2, 4, and 6 – making his/her End --date July 7, 2020:
 ```{sql connection=}
 UPDATE PlayerHistory
 SET